 Why Do Title Tags Matter?

-Title tags are important because they can have a big impact on your SEO strategy.
+Title tags are important because they can have a big impact on your SEO strategy — they’re a ranking factor.
 Most people don’t have time to click every single page that appears in search engine results, so they need a quick and clear description of the content.
 The title tag provides that.

 When one of your web pages appears on a search page, people read the title tag to see what the page contains.
 If it matches what they were searching for, they’ll click it.
 If not, they’ll go somewhere else.
 If your title tag offers a vague or broad description, not only will people be less likely to click, but search engines will be less likely to boost their ranking, too.
 That’s why title tags need to be a top priority in your SEO plan.

 What Should Go Into Title Tags?

 - Keep It Short: A search engine will typically show the first 50 or 60 characters of a tag.
 Everything else is cut off and replaced with an ellipsis.
 That doesn’t mean your tag can’t exceed 60 characters — it just means it won’t be as prominent as a shorter tag would be.
 Having said that, a shorter title tag will look better on a search engine results page, so keep it as short as you can.

 - Focus on the Basics: Your ranking in search engines will depend in part on your title tag.
 That’s why your SEO strategy will influence your title tag strategy.
 Incorporate the most important keywords from your SEO strategy into your title tag.
 This may include:

 Also, eliminate nonessential words like “and” and “etc.” They just take up valuable real estate on the page and they do nothing to enhance your ranking.